 Motorola Halo+ Baby Monitor Review

-Out of the box, this system includes a cool looking camera system with a crib mounting arm and an integrated glowing night-light (or light show) and speaker (two-way), and a small (4.3" diagonal) color screen parent unit that you can keep on your bedside table or move anywhere around the house.
+Out of the box, this system includes a cool-looking camera system with a crib mounting arm and integrated glowing night light (or light show) and speaker (two-way), and a small (4.3" diagonal) color screen parent unit that you can keep on your bedside table or move anywhere around the house.

 What's nice about this system is that it will work even if your wifi is down, since the parent unit uses traditional radio frequency transmission.